SaifOmran/Obsidian/Git & Github/Git.md

 ```Git
 git branch -vv
 ```
-it will show us the branches on our local repo and the branches on the origin that will be compared to them, In another words git will know where to push and pull the changes on each branch
+it will show us the branches on our local repo and the branches on the origin that will be compared to them, In in other words git will know where to push and pull the changes on each branch
 ![[Pasted image 20251220174746.png]]
 so any push or pull on local branch "feature" will be synchronized with the origin branch "feature", same thing for the main branch.

 ---
-### Git in VS code
+### Git in VS Code
 4:17:00